SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/index.md

 adjustment methods work, nor the underlying mathematics.
-For readers interested in seasonal adjustment methods a brief sketch of the X-13ARIMA-SEATS and TRAMO-SEATS algorithms and concepts are included in the [*Reference Manual*](../reference-manual/).
+For readers interested in seasonal adjustment methods a brief sketch of the X-13ARIMA-SEATS and TRAMO-SEATS algorithms and concepts are included in the [Reference Manual](../reference-manual/).
-For those interested in a more detailed discussion of seasonal adjustment you are encouraged to refer to the [References] section(../references).
+For those interested in a more detailed discussion of seasonal adjustment you are encouraged to refer to the [References](../references) section.

 ### How the document is organized {#how-the-document-is-organized}